 Tofino camping spots and campgrounds

 There are only a few places to camp in Tofino.
-The most popular is Bella Pacifica Campground.
+Camping at Bella Pacifica Campground is popular.
 It’s located on the most family-friendly beach in Tofino, MacKenzie Beach.
 Of course the campground is busy in the summer months.
 But it’s well kept and provides direct access to the best family beach in Tofino (albeit without a summer surf break).

 If Bella Pacifica is full, check out the forested campground at Long Beach Golf Course.
 There’s a new onsite restaurant, Wildside Bar and Grill, which is family-friendly and one of the top places to eat in Tofino.
 There’s also a mini golf course and a driving range, which is great entertainment for the family.